Enhancing Security with Network Segmentation for Workloads

 What is Network Segmentation?

 Network segmentation is the practice of dividing a computer network into smaller, manageable sections.
 Each segment can be isolated from others, which helps to enhance security and performance.
 Think of it as putting different departments in a company into separate rooms.
 If one room has an issue, it doesn’t necessarily affect the others.
+A segment is typically defined by a specific IP subnet, a VLAN, or a firewall zone.

 Why is it Important for Workload Communication?